 Choquequirao area is home to 46 species of mammals, 314 species of birds, 12 species of amphibians, 50 species of Araneae (spiders), 10 species of opilions (a type of arachnid), all endemic, 3 species of scorpions, 97 species of Coleoptera (beetles), 91 species of Lepidoptera-rhopalocera, and 41 species of Lepidoptera-heterocercal.

-The most common species found in Choquequirao are the spectacled bear, the Andean fox, the white-tailed deer, swallows, and the majestic Andean Condor.
+The most common species found in Choquequirao include the spectacled bear, the Andean fox, the white-tailed deer, swallows, and the majestic Andean Condor.
 If you're lucky, you might get a chance to spot rare species of hummingbirds, like the beautiful coqueta crestirrufa, in the warmer parts of the forest.
+Bring a good pair of binoculars if you're interested in birdwatching!

 Food to try during a Choquequirao Trek